AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-install-cc.md

    <!-- new screen -->

-1. Continue to the following section for information on how to log in to the plugin.
+1. Continue to the following section for information on how to open the plugin.

 ## Open the [!DNL Adobe Workfront for design and video] plugin